SachindaBandara/Digital-Clock-using-React/README.md

 3. Responsive design suitable for various devices.

+##
-## Feel free to tweak the sections to match your project's specifics and personal style.
+## 😎Feel free to tweak the sections to match your project's specifics and personal style.
 Happy coding!🎉